-.
-Chlavida impaata MCD investigation and sing control Mary and amounting investing Managing average to tion = - C

-Chloride impacts.
-WCD invasive species control needs New and emerging invasive Managing expectations of
+Chloride impacts.Failing septic systems with a WCD invasive species control needs funding.
+New and emerging invasive species monitoring.
+Managing expectations of ecosystem functions for

-Failing septic systems with a funding. species monitoring. ecosystem functions for

 lack of back-up sites needing High replacement ratios for high Monitoring loading including wetlands and lakes.

 intervention. quality wetlands, localize mitigation historic high loading review Pollinator and wildlife

 Flooding, depending on the so replacements occur within the H/H future flood footprint. wetland workshops.

 wetland type. watershed.
 Locker with stand-up

 BCWD taking on some WCA paddleboards.

 responsibilities through permitting?
 Ducks Unlimited - connect

 Is this possible with staff capacity? people that aren't normally

-Sub-issue regarding loss of wetland connected within the

-area and type; degradation and loss, watershed; don't normally
+• Sub-issue regarding loss of wetland area and type; degradation and loss, connected within the watershed; don't normally

 degradation can be more nuanced see ducks any more.

 (e.g. wetlands that have too much City of Stillwater partnership

 water causing aquatic species die- to provide boating

 off). opportunities off the

 pier/dock in the Liberty

 Development.

 Trout Unlimited and

 Pheasants Forever

 connection.

 DNR fishing in the

 neighborhood program,

-d) connect with this program.

-lati Increase public access to
+te connect with this program.Increase public access to

-] [bc] small lakes and large
+Update small lakes and large

-e U wetlands.
+wetlands.

-to the Update Stillwater in support of reuse,
+ew to the • Stillwater in support of reuse,

 to especially with

-New redevelopment of the athletic
+ew redevelopment of the athletic

-Ž center.
+Z center.